KinetekEnergy/vsdiat-aashray-reddy/docs/Day-4/Triton-CTS-Integrity.md

 :::note

-Ideally, skew should be as close to zero as possible.
+Ideally, the skew should be as close to zero as possible.

 :::